 The first big challenge of your marriage will be the actual event of your wedding.
 If one of you has always envisioned a small ceremony with one close friend and a sibling, and the other was expecting an all-out bash for everyone they know, you have some decisions to make.

-One of the best ways to manage your expectations in this stage is a simple exercise.
+One of the best ways to manage your expectations in this stage is with a simple exercise.
 Have each person take a piece of paper and write down the three things they most want out of the wedding experience.
-Usually, the deal-breakers are things like “must have dancing,” rather than a very specific venue or guest list.
+Usually, the deal-breakers are things like “must have dancing,” rather than a specific venue or guest list.
 Then, work together with the two lists to see how you can get to a ceremony that includes all six items.

 Doing this work before you start wedding planning with other family members is helpful to making sure that, no matter how many changes must be made to the original plan, you can work to maintain each person’s best and most important moments.